don-makav3li666/Online-Retail-Analysis/README.md

 CustomerID: Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.

 Country: Country name.
 Nominal, the name of the country where each customer resides.

+3. METHODOLOGY

+Data Cleaning:

+Renamed "Description" column to "Product_Description" to avoid SQL "DESCRIPTION" function error

+Filtered out rows with null or missing values, particularly in CustomerID and Product_Description

+Filtered out transactions with negative or zero quantities/unit price to focus on valid purchases

+Filtered out rows with incosistent values in StockCodes such that focus was on only codes with 5-digits

+Analytical Approach:

+Aggregated sales and revenue data by product, customer, country, and time.

+Identified trends by examining weekday, monthly, and hourly patterns.

+Segment analysis was conducted to reveal high-value customers and top-selling products.